What are Perovskite Solar Cells?

 They could be cheaply and easily manufactured

 Perovskite solar cells can be entirely solution processed.
-This means that they can be made with methods like slot-die coating and ink jet printing, which are often used in large scale manufacturing.
-This indicates they could be easily adapted for large area manufacturing.
-For the dreamers among us, we imagine factories printing solar modules at an extraordinary rate on massive rolls or even a future with paint-on (or spray-on) solar cells.
+This means that they can be made with methods like slot die coating and ink jet printing, which are often used in large scale manufacturing.
+This could indicate they can be easily adapted for large area manufacturing.
+For the dreamers among us, we imagine factories printing solar modules at an extraordinary rate on massive rolls or even a future with paint-on or spray on solar cells.
 However, PSCs are still a long way from this yet.
-Perovskites solar cells can be created and deposited through other techniques, such as vacuum deposition and atomic layer deposition – so they are extremely adaptable materials.
+Additionally, perovskites solar cells can be created and deposited through other techniques, such as vacuum deposition and atomic layer deposition – so they are extremely adaptable materials.